joeswann/iesanz_brief/brief/2_frontend/2_5_store.md

   - Ensure approvals for new products, brand consistency (templates), and alignment with national sponsorship tiers.

 ## Risks & Controls
-  - Prevent hard-coded tax/pricing rules; maintain configurable engines to adapt to regional changes and align with [[07_appendix/07_03_finance_payments|Finance & Payments]].
+  - Prevent hard-coded tax/pricing rules; maintain configurable engines to adapt to regional changes and align with [Finance & Payments](../7_appendix/7_3_payments.md).
   - Document workflows for refunds, failed payments, sponsor deliverables, and compliance (advertising standards) while pointing staff to finance SOPs for escalation paths.
   - Monitor storefront performance (speed, conversion) and security (PCI compliance, anti-fraud) as part of ongoing maintenance.